-Ever since the college admissions bribery scandal in 2019, I’ve been patiently waiting for society to start viewing public schools in a higher light.
-I postulated that some public schools will eventually be viewed as more prestigious than many private schools since it’s harder to bribe your way in.
+Ever since the college admissions bribery scandal in 2019, I've been patiently waiting for society to start viewing public schools in a higher light.
+I postulated that some public schools will eventually be viewed as more prestigious than many private schools since it's harder to bribe your way in.
 Getting into public universities is all about merit.

 According to the FBI, the universities involved in the admission scandals between 2011 and 2018 were Georgetown, Stanford, UCLA, University of San Diego, USC, Wake Forest University, and Yale.